c-noblet/Wii-Guitar-Hero-adapter/README.md

 This project connects an old Wii guitar using an Arduino Uno to a Windows computer.

 ## Warning
-I am a complete beginner in C/C++ and as a result this code is written poorly using many code samples.
+I am a complete beginner in C and as a result this code is written poorly using many code samples.
 A lot of things can be improved, but I wanted something working.

 ## Guitar to Arduino Uno connection